yehudasa/rgw-object-broker/README.md

     `# kubectl --context=service-catalog -n test-ns get serviceinstancecredentials`

-    *ServiceInstanceCredentials* will result in a *Secret* being created in same Namespace.
-Check for the secret:
+    *ServiceInstanceCredentials* will result in a *Secret* being created in same Namespace Check for the secret:

     `# kubectl -n test-ns get secret cns-bucket-credentials`